 With a library card you can use the National Library of Scotland's reading rooms in Edinburgh.
 Because we are not a lending library, you have to consult material in the reading rooms or, where available, online.

-We have four reading rooms in two buildings.
+We have three reading rooms in two buildings.
 We keep books and journals in both buildings and transfer them on request to the appropriate reading room by a regular van service.

 We encourage you to preorder material where appropriate.
 There is information about this in each reading room section in this part of the website, including details of delivery times.